Which circuit has hosted the most Formula 1 title deciders?

 The Formula 1 Constructors’ Championship has been decided at 27 different circuits across 21 different countries since it was first awarded to Vanwall at the 1958 Italian Grand Prix, held at Monza.

-Monza remains the circuit to have hosted the most Constructors’ Championship title deciders.
-Races at the venue have decided the title on ten occasions in total, most recently at the 1989 Italian Grand Prix.
+Monza and Suzuka share the record as the circuits which have hosted the most Constructors’ Championship title deciders.
+Races at Monza have decided the title on ten occasions in total, most recently at the 1989 Italian Grand Prix, while Red Bull became the latest team to win the title at Suzuka in the 2023 Japanese Grand Prix.

 Italy is the country in which the most Constructors’ Championship titles have been decided.
 In addition to the ten titles decided at Monza, the title was also decided at Imola twice: in favour of Williams at the 1980 Italian Grand Prix and, most recently, in favour of Mercedes in the 2020 Emilia Romagna Grand Prix.